PBearson/Get-Started-With-ESP32-OTA/README.md

 ## Prepare the OTA Firmware Images

-We are going to prepare 3 different versions of the "Hello World" firmware: 1) app version 1 without anti-rollback; app version 2 without anti-rollback; app version 3 with anti-rollback and security version 1.
+We are going to prepare 3 different versions of the "Hello World" firmware: 1) no version; 2) app version  without anti-rollback support; 3) app version 2 with anti-rollback support and security version 1.

+### Unversioned App

+Navigate to the "hello_world/" directory and run ```idf.py build```, which will build the "Hello World" binary.
+The binary will be generated in the "build/" directory, under the filename "hello-world.bin".
+To copy this image to our server directory, run ```cp build/hello-world.bin ../server/```.

 ### App Version 1

-### App Version 2
+### App Version 2 / Security Version 1

-### App Version 3

 ## Start the Web Server